arkydon/arky/content/hub/Notes/Changes/_index.md

 4. Add a widget or dashboard to homepage
 5. ~Rename “Garden” to something better~
 6. Replace Cloudflare Analytics with something else.
+7. Switch to another SSG that is more popular because it will be much easier to find out how to implement something.